 The preparation of financial statements in conformity with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Significant items subject to such estimates and assumptions include valuation of accounts receivables and investments, and the estimated useful life of capital assets.
+Significant items subject to such estimates and assumptions include valuation of accounts receivables and investments.
 Actual results could differ from those estimates.